 As a newer book, there are few used copies available, but some libraries carry it for the most cost-friendly option.
 Then, check local independent booksellers; in Massachusetts, we'll highlight Black-owned Frugal Bookstore in Roxbury, and in Worcester near us, Tidepool Bookshop, Bedlam Book Cafe, and Root and Press.
 The last two are also on Bookshop.com.
 ISBN if needed to order: 9781613320211

-Previewing below our next book for mid February if you want a jump start or to get on a library waitlist!
+Previewing below our next two books if you want a jump start or to get on a library waitlist!

 "The Travels of Ibn Battutah" by Ibn Batuttah (1325-1354) [Tim Mackintosh-Smith 2016 Version]